cyrcaleb/RubiksCubeSolver/README.md

 - If we do this at the same time we find all possible move states from the scrambled start, we will eventually find a state in the middle tha-t is common on both sides (Here is a Visual).
 ![image](https://github.com/cyrcaleb/RubiksCubeSolver/assets/90429575/905c8bb7-1c0b-483d-a7ec-40cd8c3263c3)
 - Now the two parts have been separated so each side is now 18 * 10^9 in the worst case so we have simplified our final number of calculations to 2 * 18 * 10^9

+## Further Memory Simplifications
+1. We only need to keep track of the current layer we are on so we can technically delete all previous layers/states to save space
+2. The right side could technically be preloaded as a JSON file since the calculations will always be the same since we are always solving from a solved state.
+3. We can make our map memory efficient
+   - Rather than storing the cube map as:
+   - #   Cube Map: ->
+    #   Centers piecies will always be in the same orientation
+    #             W W W
+    #             W w W
+    #             W W W

+    #   G G G     R R R     B B B     O O O
+    #   G g G     R r R     B b B     O o O
+    #   G G G     R R R     B B B     O O O

+    #             Y Y Y
+    #             Y y Y
+    #             Y Y Y